monadic/devops-sdk/README.md

 # DevOps SDK

-A comprehensive Go SDK for building DevOps automation applications using ConfigHub as the configuration backend.
+A Go SDK for building DevOps automation applications using ConfigHub as the configuration backend.
 This SDK provides reusable modules for cost analysis, waste detection, resource optimization, and deployment strategies.
+It extends the official SDK for ConfigHub which is [here](https://github.com/confighub/sdk).

 ## SDK Modules